ynishi2/sdl_core_guides/docs/bestpractice/2.1.Press_the_App_icon_on_the_SDL_menu_screen/index.md

 ## 5. Sequence Diagrams
 1. The user presses the SDL App icon.
-2. Then, the HMI will start the SDL App launch sequence.
+2. Then, the HMI will start the SDL App launch sequence.<br>
  *Refer to "1.1.
 Establish Session" for the SDL App launch sequence.

 ![Figure1_The_launch_of_SDLApp_by_pressing_the_SDLAppicon.png](./assets/Figure1_The_launch_of_SDLApp_by_pressing_the_SDLAppicon.png)